 Derivative instruments, other than possibly TBAs as discussed in the prior paragraph, generally are not qualifying assets for purposes of the 75% asset test.
 Thus, interest rate swaps, futures contracts, and other similar instruments that are used in "hedging transactions" as defined in "-Hedging Transactions," are non-qualifying assets for purposes of the 75% asset test.
 As discussed above, we may invest opportunistically in other types of mortgage-related assets.
 To the extent we invest in such assets, we intend to do so in a manner that will enable us to satisfy each of the asset tests described above.
 However, we cannot assure you that we will be able to satisfy the asset tests described above.
 We will monitor the status of our assets for purposes of the various asset tests and seek to manage our portfolio to comply at all times with such tests.
 No assurance, however, can be given that we will continue to be successful in this effort.
-In this regard, to determine our compliance with these requirements, we will have to value our investment in our assets to ensure compliance with the asset tests.
-Although we seek to be prudent in making these estimates, no assurances can be given that the IRS might not disagree with these determinations and assert that a different value is applicable, in which case we might not satisfy the 75% asset test and the other asset tests and, thus, would fail to qualify as a REIT.
+In this regard, to determine our compliance with these requirements, we will have to value our investment in our assets can be given that the IRS might not disagree with these determinations and assert that a different value is applicable, in which case we might not satisfy the 75% asset test and the other asset tests and, thus, would fail to qualify as a REIT.
 If we fail to satisfy the asset tests at the end of a calendar quarter, we will not lose our REIT qualification so long as:

-- we satisfied the asset tests at the end of the preceding calendar quarter; and - the discrepancy between the value of our assets and the asset test requirements arose from changes in the market values of our assets and was not wholly or partly caused by the acquisition of one or more nonqualifying assets.
+- · we satisfied the asset tests at the end of the preceding calendar quarter; and - the discrepancy between the value of our assets and the asset test requirements arose from changes in the market values of our assets and was not wholly or partly caused by the acquisition of one or more nonqualifying assets.